 The Final Word on Banned Cars in the US

-Given the global push for cleaner, safer transportation, the criteria for what cars are permitted in the US will likely continue to evolve.
+Given the global push for cleaner, safer transportation, the criteria for what vehicles are permitted in the US will likely continue to evolve.
 More cards may become obsolete and unfit for driving in the US.
 But at the same time, technological advancements in the auto industry will ensure we get new cars to replace the old ones.

-Follow other news about the automotive and shipping industry from A1 Auto Transport's blog.
+You can follow other news about the automotive and shipping industry from A1 Auto Transport's blog.
 We're here to keep you informed while satisfying all your shipping needs.